bnkc/Tagup-challange/README.md

 **What was done:**
-- loaded in all necessary libraries
+- Loaded in all necessary libraries
 - Read in the CSV file and got a description of the data
 - Found some statistical moments before manipulating data
 - Data visualization via histogram and scatterplot